lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 ## National Human Adipose Tissue Survey (NHATS)

-This program ran from 1970-1989 by the EPA of the United States.
+This program was conducted between 1970-1989 by the EPA of the United States.
 It collected adipose tissue samples from sugeons and medical examiners across the U.S. to monitor the prevalence of lipophilic toxic substances.
 It provided critical baseline data on the body burden of persistent organic pollutants like PCBs and organochlorine pesticides.
 It was **discontinued in 1989** as the focus shifted to the National Health and Nutrition Examination Survey (NHANES) which relies on blood and urine samples (more convenient but missing important tissue data).